 DM/PM

-A private channel of communication between individuals on social media called Direct Messaging (DM) or Private Messaging (PM).
+A private channel of communication between individuals on social media is called Direct Messaging (DM) or Private Messaging (PM).

 Hashtag